MartincoitNetworks/SCIONWorkshop/README.md

 As an workshop attendee, you'll need an Internet attached laptop with an SSH client, a web browser, and an email account.

-### Workshop Attendee Host

-At the start of the workshop, you'll be assigned a host to use via an Etherpad.
-Take note of the IP address and the username/password to log into the

 ### Register with SCIONLab

 Create an account at [https://www.scionlab.org/](https://www.scionlab.org/registration/register/).
 SCIONLab is a global research network to test the SCION next-generation internet architecture.
 This will be used to connect your host to a SCION network.